 You may already be covered.
 If your home is newly-built, many of the items a home warranty would cover may already be protected.
 Most home appliances and systems in a new home, for example, have at least a one-year warranty.
 In addition, in many states, home builders are required to warranty the structural elements of the homes they build for up to 10 years.
 So before signing up for a home warranty, make sure you know what’s already covered so you’ll know if it’s worth the cost.

 Home warranties don’t cover everything.
 The problem many homeowners run into with home warranties is not understanding exactly what they cover.
+You might have to get some debt help if you have loans.
 Many assume that any household appliance or system that breaks down will automatically be fixed or replaced in full, but that normally doesn’t happen.
 It’s essential to read the contract closely to understand exactly what is and is not covered.
 Common misconceptions about home warranties include: